logicalclocks/machine-learning-api/docs/CONTRIBUTING.md

     ```bash
     cd python
-    pip install -e ".[dev]"
+    pip install -e ".[hive,dev]"
     ```

 - Install [pre-commit](https://pre-commit.com/) and then activate its hooks. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
-The library uses pre-commit to ensure code-style and code formatting through [black](https://github.com/psf/black) and [flake8](https://gitlab.com/pycqa/flake8).
+The Feature Store uses pre-commit to ensure code-style and code formatting through [black](https://github.com/psf/black) and [flake8](https://gitlab.com/pycqa/flake8).
 Run the following commands from the `python` directory:

     ```bash
     cd python